-Extend lease agreements Wherever possible, you should extend your existing lease contracts in order to avoid having to order new vehicles right now.
+Extend lease agreements

+Wherever possible, you should extend your existing lease contracts in order to avoid having to order new vehicles right now.
 Contact your LeasePlan representative to discuss which lease agreements can be extended and how you can optimise the benefits.
+One way to increase the number of agreements you can extend is to review the mileage limits.
+Many companies work with standard limits of 160.000 km for petrol, hubrid and electric vehicles, and 180,000 km for diesels and diesel hybrids.
+Depending on the vehicle, however, a maximum limit of up to 250,000 km may be possible.

-Avoid using public transport When your organization needs extra mobility, it is best to advise employees to steer clear of public transport.
-That way, we can all help to reduce the risk of infection, and maximize the safety and availability of public transport services for key workers.
+Avoid using public transport

+When your organisation needs extra mobility, it is best to advise employees to steer clear of public transport.
+That way, we can all help to reduce the risk of infection, and maximise the safety and availability of public transport services for key workers.

 Surplus vehicles in your fleet?
 Use them first